stefonarch/LXQt-Wayland-files/README.md

 ### lxqt-panel

 `lxqt-panel` can be started if no "Desktop switcher" is present in its configuration file.
-Positioning, taskbar and some few other plugins do not work automatically For a working configuration with replacement for kbindicator see  `lxqt-wayland/panel.conf`, add a window rule for placing at top, other positions are not usable atm.
-Usable only in sway and wayfire.
+Recommended is `lxqt-panel -c /path/to/alternative/panel.conf`.
+Positioning, taskbar and a few other plugins do not work.
+For a working configuration with a replacement for kbindicator see  `lxqt-wayland/panel.conf`.

+* Window rule needed for position 0 0; only top and left panels are usable.
+* Smaller with than 100% can lead to issues
+* Usable in sway, hyrpland, kwin_wayland and wayfire.
+* custom command plugin can show/use commands from `hyprctl` and `swaymsg`, like display workspace name/switch.

 ### Yatbfw